 In April 2013 planning permission was granted for 642 homes, 550,000 sq. ft. of office space, 70,000 sq. ft. of retail and leisure including a 3-screen cinema, landscaped streets and squares, cafes and restaurants, as well as our pioneering research and design hub, The Central Research Laboratory (CRL).

 Created in partnership with Brunel University London and Higher Education Funding Council for England, the CRL is the UK’s first full service incubator for manufacturing entrepreneurs.
-The CRL is a start-up accelerator and co-working space full of hardware, digital, design and business talent.
+A start-up accelerator and co-working space full of hardware, digital, design and business talent, the CRL has now welcomed its third cohort of promising start-ups.

 In September 2017, we launched the Record Store, a landmark art deco building, remastered into 84,705 sq. ft. of high-end office space.
 There are 4 and a half floors remaining.
 For more information click here.